umccr/data-portal-apis/docs/pipeline/README.md

                      DRAGEN_WTS_STEP
 ```

 Automation entry-points are cloud-native serverless AWS Lambda compute unit -- an event controller.
-These controllers are Event-driven and Reactive upon ICA ENS subscription through SQS.
-They are a Job Consumer of a particular queue.
+These controllers are event-driven and react to events delivered from ICA ENS event subscription through SQS.
+These lambdas can be seen as job/event consumers of a particular queue.

-Orchestrator contains 2 simple interfaces:
+A central Orchestrator receives most external events and performs 2 simple tasks:
 1. update step
 2. next step